ChadsArcade/VMMenu/README.md

 ```

 You can also edit the display name if you wish, but do not alter the clone name or parent game name or the game may not run.

+**New for v1.3** - You can now show or hide games from within the menu itself, simply access the show/hide games option from the settings page.

+**New for v1.3.2** - [Added by DanP] An autostart game can now be configured, this will run prior to the menu starting so gives a more authentic startup for arcade cabinets.
+The autostart game can be selected/deselected from the Show/Hide games settings page.
+Pressing 1P Start will toggle autostart for the selected game.
+The currently selected game is indicated by a spinning coin.

 ## The VMM.BAT file